spring-projects/spring-retry/README.md

 In the preceding example, we execute a web service call and return the result to the user.
 If that call fails, it is retried until a timeout is reached.

-Since version 1.3, fluent configuration of RetryTemplate is also available:
+Since version 1.3, fluent configuration of `RetryTemplate` is also available, as follows:

 ```java
 RetryTemplate.builder()